yanlipnican/typex/README.md

 **IN DEVELOPMENT**

-Goal is to make symfony (php) like framework for express in typescript.
+Goal is to make symfony(php), spring(java - it also uses decorators) like framework for express in typescript.

 TODOS:
 * Create Build suite (tx g controller UserController)